lud77/cron-talk-moment/README.md

 ## Why?

-This project contains the basic setup for a Node.js module or app.
-It includes opinionated tools and configuration for linting, transpilation, testing, code coverage, logging, automatic documentation, and packaging.
+[Crontalk](https:/github.com/lud77/cront-talk) is a library implementing a DSL that allows you to express Cron-like (and more) repeated-events expressions in a human readable syntax.
+However, Crontalk is only a parser and just translates almost-natural-language strings of text into a JSON format.

+Crontalk-moment implements the next step, taking Crontalk's JSON output as input and processing it to generate the timestamps of the repeating events.

 # Features / Usage

 ## Code quality

 This project includes [ESLint](https://github.com/eslint/eslint) for linting, [Mocha](https://github.com/mochajs/mocha) and [Chai](https://github.com/chaijs/chai) for testing, [Istanbul](https://github.com/gotwarlost/istanbul) for test coverage.
 All of the modules are already configured and come with NPM scripts to have them work right out of the box.

 The following scripts are available: